jyotiyadav2508/Yoga-Lovers/README.md

 - __Navigation Bar__

  - Featured at the top of the page, the navigation shows the studio name in the left corner: YOGA-LOVERS.
- - The other navigation links are to the right: Home, Our Program and contact Us.
+ - The other navigation links are to the right: Home, Our Program and Contact Us.
   - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Our Programs and Contact us page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.